abboudl/Chik-p/S3-CTF-Services-Nginx/readme.md

 2. pass requests to the CTFd host on port 8000
 3. set the maximum # of requests from a single IP to 40 requests per second and maximum # of connections to 15
 4. configure SSL and read in a letsencrypt certificate and key for scoreboard's domain
-5. Turn on the access and error log using the default "combined" logging format.
+5. Turn on the access and error log using the default "combined" logging format
-6. Set the maximum request body size to 4GB to accomodate large images in forensics challenges
+6. Set the maximum request body size to 4GB to accommodate large images in forensics challenges

 ### A Note on Rate Limiting